NewDawnBCG/New-Dawn-x-AllTheMons/README.md

 ATMxMSD is developed and maintained by easysqueeze, though all assets belong to the respective contributors below.

 ### ATMxMSD Contributors
+- Alexiocraft, the creator of MundialMons
-Genotype (genotypexd), the creator of GenoMons
+- Allone, the creator of Allone's Additions
-Raspix, the creator of CobbleCats
+- ARaccoonNamedFish, the creator of Swirlix and Slurpuff for Cobblemon
-ASHISK, the creator of Ashimons and a contributor to Pokemans Pack
+- ASHISK, the creator of Ashimons and a contributor to Pokemans Pack
+- BeeZy, one of the creators of LackingMons
+- BlazeHydroxide, the creator of Hydro's Reanimodel Pack
+- Blue, the creator of many ATM x MSD sprites
-Kale, the creator of Kale's Collection
+- Bonanca, the creator of BoniMons & MonkeyMons
-Bwavii, the creator of WaviMons
+- Bwavii, the creator of WaviMons
-RedRibbon, the creator of MissingMons
+- Caloriarc, the creator of the Virus Groudon assets
-El Pigeon, the creator of Pigeon's PokePack
+- El Pigeon, the creator of Pigeon's PokePack
-NetImmerse, the creator of The Jewel Pokemon
+- Genotype, the creator of GenoMons
-IZetyXX, one of the creators of LackingMons and a contributor to Pokemans Pack
+- IZetyXX, one of the creators of LackingMons and a contributor to Pokemans Pack
+- JoeSeff, the creator of Lucario Overhaul
+- Kale, the creator of Kale's Collection
+- Lazaro, a contributor to Pokemans Pack
-LegenTM, the creator of HiddenMons
+- LegenTM, the creator of HiddenMons
-Allone, the creator of Allone's Additions
+- Lvnatic, the creator of Liberty Garden & Poketwo
-BeeZy, one of the creators of LackingMons
+- Nady3, the creator of NadyMons3
-Wi2tert, the creator CloudMons
+- NetImmerse, the creator of The Jewel Pokemon
-Pandalistics, a contributor to Pokemans Pack
-Tontra, the creator of Pokemans Pack
+- Omniv, the creator of Shadow Mega Mewtwo X & Y assets
-Lazaro, a contributor to Pokemans Pack
-笑声, a contributor to Pokemans Pack
+- Pandalistics, a contributor to Pokemans Pack
-BlazeHydroxide, the creator of Hydro's Reanimodel Pack
+- Raspix, the creator of CobbleCats
-YaBoiBruno, the creator of MoreMons
+- RedRibbon, the creator of MissingMons
-Omniv, the creator of Shadow Mega Mewtwo X & Y
+- Sanji, the creator of the Galarian Mega Slowbro assets
+- Sevonents, the creator of the Primal Dialga textures
+- Tontra, the creator of Pokemans Pack
-Nady3, the creator of NadyMons3
+- Valee, the creator of Eternal Floette
+- Wi2tert, the creator CloudMons
-Bonanca, the creator of BoniMons & MonkeyMons
+- YaBoiBruno, the creator of MoreMons
-Zayden, the creator of Dyeable Smeargle Fix, Deoxys Meteorite Item & Water Shuriken JoeSeff, the creator of Lucario overhaul
-Zalno, the creator of Fire Fits for Fire Cats
+- Zalno, the creator of Fire Fits for Fire Cats
+- Zayden, the creator of Water Shuriken
+- 笑声, a contributor to Pokemans Pack

 ### Other important people (ATMxMSD)
-SpencyRock (spencyrock), the creator of UltiMons and the inspiration for this pack, as well as significant information contributions
+- SpencyRock (spencyrock), the creator of UltiMons and the inspiration for this pack, as well as significant information contributions
-Frank The Farmer (frankthefarmer), who helped me a ton with coding JSONs and was instrumental in the creation of AllTheMons
-i love you frank <3
+- Frank The Farmer (frankthefarmer), who helped me a ton with coding JSONs and was instrumental in the creation of AllTheMons, I love you frank <3
-Squirly (squirlyvgc), who also helped with the JSONs and spawn files
+- Squirly (squirlyvgc), who also helped with the JSONs and spawn files
-MaYayoh and DonTomas for creating the discord bot that tells people where stuff spawns
+- MaYayoh and DonTomas for creating the discord bot that tells people where stuff spawns
-MaYayoh (again) and Lvnatic for answering people's questions on the discord when I couldn't/didn't want to
+- MaYayoh (again) and Lvnatic for answering people's questions on the discord when I couldn't/didn't want to
-Lvnatic (again) for a ton of coding contributions
+- Lvnatic (again) for a ton of coding contributions
-Natant (n8nt) for coding contributions
+- Natant (n8nt) for coding contributions
-Fire Ball for several coding contributions
+- Fire Ball for several coding contributions
+- Zayden for several coding contributions

 ### New Dawn Additions